 - Subsidy free.
 Little Crow Solar Park will not require Government subsidies.
 Solar is one of the most cost-effective sources of electricity generation in the UK.

 - Little Crow Solar Park would save annually 50,000 tonnes of CO2 emissions.
-This equivalent to 15,000 diesel cars.
+This is equivalent to 15,000 diesel cars.

 - Little crow would provide much needed power supply into the local network to support the development of local business.